Book a Call

 WordPress – CMS

-So do you know how 43% of the entire internet stays up and running?
-Credit goes to WordPress—a free content management system that’s as friendly to beginners as your favourite barista on a Monday morning.
-With thousands of themes and an intuitive design, it’s a breeze to customize layouts, menus, and blog posts without turning into an overnight coding wizard.
+WordPress powers about 43% of the internet, thanks to its user-friendly approach and no upfront cost.
+This free content management system is as welcoming to beginners as your favourite barista on a Monday morning.
+With thousands of themes and an intuitive design, it’s easy to customise layouts, menus, and blog posts without turning into an overnight coding wizard.

-So do you know how 43% of the entire internet stays up and running?
-Credit goes to WordPress—a free content management system that’s as friendly to beginners as your favourite barista on a Monday morning.
-With thousands of themes and an intuitive design, it’s a breeze to customize layouts, menus, and blog posts without turning into an overnight coding wizard.
+WordPress powers about 43% of the internet, thanks to its user-friendly approach and no upfront cost.
+This free content management system is as welcoming to beginners as your favourite barista on a Monday morning.
+With thousands of themes and an intuitive design, it’s easy to customise layouts, menus, and blog posts without turning into an overnight coding wizard.

 Magento vs WordPress